prasadparab/Bitcoin-Alert-App-for-desktop/README.md

 7. Understand basic usage of electron shell
 8. Understand usage of axios in electron

-To run it, enter following commands
+To run this application, enter following commands

 1. npm install
 2. npm start

-to package it for windows run following command
+to package it for windows/mac/linux run following command

-npm package-win
+npm (package-win|package-mac|package-linux)